Transitional Allowance

 A TTFAC accurately reflects the relevant tax-free lump sums paid to an individual before 6 April 2024.

-The application must include proof of the total tax-free lump sums you previously received.
+The application must include proof of the total tax-free lump sums previously received.
 This means written confirmation from the previous scheme administrators.